Sorenusdb7/SpacPrisonRecreation/README.md

 [How to create an area](EnvironmentCreationGuide.MD): This file will give general guidelines of how to approach the development of an environment if you are unfamiliar with Unreal Engine 4 or other similar game development softwares that develop 3D environments such as Unity.

 [Third Party Assets](MaterialCredits.MD): This is a list of assets we used that we got from the Unreal Engine Marketplace, where we got each asset from, and who the developer listed in the Unreal Engine Marketplace was.

+[Humanoid Characters and Models](CHAR_ANIM.md): This is a guide on how to use Mixamo to find and implement humanoid character models and howw to animate those character models, so you can put ghostly figures into future environments and areas.

+[Moodboard] (MOODBOARD.md): This is a moodboard to give future groups an idea of the emotions and atmosphere that we wanted to convey with our environment, and the inspirations we used for our artistic choices and designs for the areas we created so that future groups can match our tone and keep the application consistent.